robertnthomas/Tagsmiths-Authoring/com.tagsmiths.authoring.1.3/readme.txt

-+ Introduced a layer of indirection to domain extension definitions so that each domain can be included or excluded from all DTD shells with a single setting in CommonSettings.ent.
++ Introduced a layer of indirection to domain extension definitions so that each domain can be included or excluded from all DTD shells with a single setting in CONFIGURATION_SETTINGS.ent.

 + Allowed the 32 constraint packages in this plugin to be uniformly applied to all DTD shells.

-+ Introduced a layer of indirection to constraint packages so that each constraint can be included or excluded from all DTD shells with a single setting in CommonSettings.ent.
++ Introduced a layer of indirection to constraint packages so that each constraint can be included or excluded from all DTD shells with a single setting in CONFIGURATION_SETTINGS.ent.

 INSTALLATION